 With the annual fall camp starting Oct.
 26, the registration deadline is Friday, Oct.
 12. It is geared mainly for young Park City and Summit County athletes, but Owen said anyone interested in participating in the three-week camp is invited.
 Last year, Owen had a slider from Wasatch County, and some from the Salt Lake Valley as far away as Herriman.

 "Last year, the program was full and we went right to capacity, but not beyond," Owen said.
 "I'm not going to turn anyone away who wants to participate in the program."

 For three consecutive Fridays starting Oct.
 26, at the Utah Olympic Park, the camp will commence at 2 p.m., and the athletes will slide from 2:30 to 4 p.m.

 "It's designed for beginners and it's the same group that comes back three weeks in a row, so they can see their progression of their skills and get a sense of what it's about to show up for training repeatedly," Owen explained.
 "It's a much more in-depth view of the sport.
-The reason we keep this program to grades 5, 6, 7 is so they can progress up the track as a unit.

 "We can start kids as young as 8 and go as old as 14, but to keep a tighter age range -- it really keeps it as a tight program.
 The kids really like that and it's amazing to see these kids create a team atmosphere even within just three sessions."